seizmo/kindle-the-economist/README.md

 Backstory
 ---------

-I really enjoy reading The Economist.
-Unfortunately, for some reason every other print issue gets lost in the mail which leaves me with the online version of the print edition on economist.com.
-Since the Kindle version of the Economist has to be subscribed on top of the print edition and I don't see why I should pay for what is essentially the incompetence of Economist logistics to read the magazine "offline", I wrote this little scraper script.
+I really enjoy reading The Economist as a less hysteric alternative to German media.
+Unfortunately, for some reason every other print issue gets lost in the mail leaving me only with the online version of the print edition on economist.com which is incompatible with my breakfast table.
+Since the Kindle version of the Economist has to be subscribed on top of the print edition and I don't see why I should pay twice, I wrote this little scraper script.

 Requirements
 ------------

+This is necessary to run the script:

   * A valid The Economist subscriptions
   * Ruby 1.9.1+
   * ImageMagick

-For conversion to mobi files:
+If you want your files to be converted to Kindle-combatible mobi files:

   * kindlegen